 The Habitat Home Repair Program is designed to offer homeowners home repairs in four essential repair categories: “Aging in Place” Modifications (ramps or accessibility upgrades designed to accommodate physical mobility limitations), Critical Home Repairs (roof replacement, plumbing, electric, structural repairs) Energy Efficiency Upgrades (insulation, HVAC) and Exterior Enhancements (paint, landscaping).
 Eligible homeowners will be provided a zero-percent interest loan to cover the cost of repairs, while the loan payment will be tailored to ensure affordability.

 After Hurricane Irma, Caroline and her family's home was left in disarray.
 In addition to parts of their home being damaged, their fence was completely destroyed.
 After a year of being denied by their insurance company, receiving repair quotes out of their financial ability, and receiving a code violation notice, Caroline turned to the Habitat Home Repair Program.
+With help from Habitat and a grant provided by Senior Citizen Services of Pinellas County, Caroline was able to improve her situation.
 Her story is below:

 "To whom it may concern,